xtreme1-io/xtreme1/README.md

 For Linux server.

 **Docker Engine**: 20.10 or newer
 **Docker Compose Plugin**: 2.0 or newer

 *(Built-in) Models Deployment Requirements*

-Two built-in models only can be running on Linux server with [NVIDIA Driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
+The built-in models only can be running on Linux server with [NVIDIA Driver](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 **GPU**: NVIDIA Tesla T4 or other similar NVIDIA GPU
 **RAM**: 4G or higher

 ## Install with Docker